JulyIghor/DockLockPro/README.md

 - Allow temporary Dock movement using a key
 - Fully sandboxed and secure (uses native macOS Accessibility APIs)

-## Versions: DockLock Lite vs DockLock+
+## Versions: DockLock Lite vs DockLock Plus
-Both versions offer the **same full feature set** — the difference is in how you pay:

-- **DockLock Lite**: Free 7-day trial, then subscription-based.
+DockLock Lite and DockLock Plus now serve different purposes:

+- **DockLock Lite**: Offers a 7-day free trial with optional subscription.
+Focused on reliable Dock locking for multi-monitor setups.
+Ideal if you only want to stop the Dock from jumping.
-- **DockLock+**: One-time lifetime purchase.
+- **DockLock Plus**: One-time lifetime purchase.
+Includes all features of Lite plus powerful automation tools:

-Choose what fits your preference — subscription flexibility or permanent ownership.
+  - Dock follows mouse
+  - Apple Shortcuts integration
+  - URL Scheme support
+  - Menu actions to move Dock to named screens
+  - Third-party automation compatibility

+DockLock Plus is for users who want more control and integration.
+DockLock Lite remains a great choice for basic, stable Dock locking.

 ## Coming Soon: DockLock Pro
 Advanced conditional Dock logic:
 - Dynamically move the Dock based on window focus, display changes, hotkeys, or app activity.
 - Built for power users.
-- Discounted upgrades will be available for DockLock Lite+ and DockLock+ users.
+- Discounted upgrades will be available for DockLock Lite and DockLock Plus users.
+- See what's coming next with DockLock Pro - [watch the demo](https://docklockpro.com/blogs/prototype/)

 ## Important Notes
 Before purchasing, review the [Important Notes](https://docklockpro.com/important-notes/) to understand compatibility and limitations based on your macOS setup.